alexklibisz/elastiknn/docs/pages/performance.md

 classes: wide
 ---

-> But is it web-scale?

 ## Method

 The results on this page are produced by running elastiknn on the ann-benchmarks benchmark on a [2018 Mac Mini](https://support.apple.com/kb/SP782?locale=en_US) (6-Core i7, 64GB RAM variant):
-The exact command is `annbRunOfficialFashionMnist` in the elastiknn/Taskfile.yaml.

 **Caveats**

-* This is a single-node benchmark, so latency from cluster communication is eliminated.
+* This is a single-node benchmark, so latency from communication across cluster nodes is eliminated.
 * The client and server run in the same container, so latency from client/server communication is minimized.

+See the ann-benchmarks directory in the Elastiknn repository for more details.

 ## Results